 Number of awards: 1

-With a generous gift of $5,000 from Mr. Berchmans Loh, the Division of Preparatory Studies in the Marcel A. Desautels Faculty of Music at The University of Manitoba has established a scholarship fund for students who intend to pursue a professional career in music.
+With a generous gift from Mr. Berchmans Loh, the Division of Preparatory Studies in the Marcel A. Desautels Faculty of Music at the University of Manitoba has established a scholarship fund for students who intend to pursue a professional career in music.
 The Manitoba Scholarships and Bursaries Initiative has made a contribution to this fund.
 The available annual income from the fund (less the expenses incurred in organizing the scholarship competition) will support a scholarship that will be offered to a student who:

 1. has been enrolled as a student in the Division of Preparatory Studies in the Marcel A. Desautels Faculty of Music at The University of Manitoba;